arimtannn/Project-Build-an-ML-Pipeline-Starter/README.md

 - GitHub: https://github.com/arimtannn/Project-Build-an-ML-Pipeline-Starter
 - W%B: https://wandb.ai/arimtannn-western-governors-university/nyc_airbnb?nw=nwuserarimtannn

 *NOTE: My W&B account is classified as an organization account, which disables me to share publicly.
-I have tried to find a work-around to this, but the easiest way to grant access, without having to restart my progross, is through personally adding graders to access this project.*
+I have tried to find a work-around to this, but the easiest way to grant access, without having to restart my progress, is through personally adding graders to access this project.*

 ## Table of contents